SitwalaM/nlp-topic-modelling/README.md

 ## Preprocessing

-After pulling and refining the data from the Twitter api and importing the required packages, we the converted it into a data frame and cleaned the data from emojis, hashtags, extra spaces, punctuations, usernames, urls, and other unecessary signs and symbols  so we can tokenize it for the next steps.
+After pulling and refining the data from the Twitter api and importing the required packages, we the converted it into a data frame and cleaned the data using a regex function to remove emojis, hashtags, extra spaces, punctuations, usernames, urls, and other unecessary signs and symbols so we can tokenize it for the next steps.

+### Word Cloud

+Before we performed the tokenization on the dataset, we created a word cloud with our cleaned dataset to visualize the most important words.
+A word cloud is a visual representation of text data, which is often used to depict keyword metadata on websites, or to visualize free form text.
+Tags are usually single words, and the importance of each tag is shown with font size or color.

 ### Tokenization
 ### Stemming & Lemmentization